 Your surgeon will need to know your medical history, your current lifestyle (e.g work and physical activity levels), whether you intend to have children soon or plan to lose a large amount of weight.

-Prior to surgery, your doctor will conduct a thorough examination of your breasts, in particular taking measurements to record the exact size, shape and symmetry of your breasts as well as the size and position of your nipples and areolas.
+Prior to breast reduction surgery, your doctor will conduct a thorough examination of your breasts, in particular taking measurements to record the exact size, shape and symmetry of your breasts as well as the size and position of your nipples and areolas.

 They will also take photos and usually recommend a mammogram to ensure they have accurate pre-surgery documentation of your breasts to make it easier to detect any future changes.